• Skip to primary navigation

 • Even though every ingredient in this recipe is important, if you don't have the key ones it won't taste perfect.

-• When making Nihari always boil the water in the Instant Pot before adding the meat.
+• When making Nihari always boil the water in the Instant Pot before adding the beef.
 It will help get rid of the smell in the beef.

 • Don't throw away the water in the Instant Pot, you're going to use the same water when adding the atta.